monsieurbiz/bricks-framework/README.md

-# Ecommerce frontend framework
+# Bricks frontend framework

-Frontend framework to build awesome interfaces for your next e-commerce project
+Frontend framework to build awesome interfaces for your next e-commerce project.

 [Storybook](https://storybook.js.org/) is used to present the documentations and components.
 Use the following commands to visualize locally: